Resilient Coastal Communities Program

 - View the Interactive Critical Infrastructure & Hazards Map to learn more about how various natural hazards are projected to affect Duck.

-Thank you for the input you provided on the first round of engagement for the Duck Stormwater Study!
+Thank you to those who provided input for the first round of engagement for the Duck Stormwater Study!
 The Town map and comments can be viewed at:

 Duck Stormwater Management Study (arcgis.com)